Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Methodology

 The conditional entropy values of the \emph{destination} given the \emph{source} enables the identification of cases where the \emph{source} looks significantly different from the \emph{destination}.
 A low conditional entropy value implies that \emph{source} and \emph{destination} subtokens are similar.
 On the other hand, a high conditional entropy value means they have few subtokens in common.
 If identifiers are used for different purposes, under the assumption that names are chosen carefully, their subtokens will also be different.
 We are interested in the cases where the conditional entropy is high.
 Those cases should generally point to clear instances where disparate names are used in the \emph{source }and the \emph{destination} expressions.
 This is indicative of the \emph{destination }variable serving a different purpose than the \emph{source }expression.

-We generate a ranked list for the named casts based on their conditional entropy value in order to select identifiers where the expressions in \emph{source} and \emph{destination} are disparate.
-We performed this for all four categories of named casts: \lstinline*const_cast*, \lstinline*dynamic_cast*, \lstinline*reinterpret_cast* and \lstinline*static_cast*.
-Additionally, we manually sampled cases from the top quartile in the ranked list for each of these categories.
-Our samples are randomly selected from the outlier dataset using the central limit theorem {[}\citeauthor{central_limit_theorem} \citeyear{central_limit_theorem}{]} with a 90\% confidence.
 One may wonder why we did not use a simpler distance metric such as Levenshtein Distance (LD) instead of conditional entropy.
 LD uses three operations: insertion, deletion, substitution and the edit distance is the number of operations used to transform the input string into the output string.
 It is sensitive to the ordering of subtokens.
 Subtoken ordering is not important to us as we want only to check if the subtokens are being reused from the \emph{source }in the \emph{destination}.
 Whether an identifier is called \lstinline+thrown_type+ or \lstinline+type_thrown+ is immaterial to us, but it affects the Levenshtein distance.